research-software-directory/research-software-directory/README.md

 - [``http://localhost/api/mention``](http://localhost/api/mention) should show a JSON representation of all mentions in the local instance of the Research Software Directory
 - [``http://localhost/api/organization``](http://localhost/api/organization) should show a JSON representation of all organizations in the local instance of the Research Software Directory
 - [``http://localhost/api/project``](http://localhost/api/project) should show a JSON representation of all projects in the local instance of the Research Software Directory
+- [``http://localhost/api/project_cache``](http://localhost/api/project_cache) should show a JSON representation of all projects in the local instance of the Research Software Directory, with all references resolved
 - [``http://localhost/api/release``](http://localhost/api/release) should show a JSON representation of all releases in the local instance of the Research Software Directory
 - [``http://localhost/api/software/xenon``](http://localhost/api/software/xenon) should show a JSON representation of a product (here: Xenon) in the local instance of the Research Software Directory
 - [``http://localhost/api/software``](http://localhost/api/software) should show a JSON representation of all software in the local instance of the Research Software Directory
+- [``http://localhost/api/software_cache``](http://localhost/api/software_cachce) should show a JSON representation of all software in the local instance of the Research Software Directory, with all references resolved

 #### Citation